-For AAPA to issue an Authority Certificate on the basis of the agreement, however, AAPA needs to be satisfied that the "custodians" of the particular site, who may be different from the traditional Aboriginal owners or native title holders that were consulted in respect of the agreement, consent to the terms that relate to protection of sacred sites.
-If AAPA is satisfied, it can issue an Authority Certificate on the basis of the agreement reached with traditional owners and the gas company.
+For AAPA to issue an Authority Certificate on the basis of the agreement, AAPA needs to be satisfied that the "custodians" of the particular site, who may be different from the traditional Aboriginal owners or native title holders that were consulted in respect of the agreement, consent to the terms that relate to protection of sacred sites.
+If AAPA is satisfied, it can issue an Authority Certificate on the basis of the agreement reached with traditional Aboriginal owners and the gas company.

-While there are strong legal mechanisms under the Land Rights Act and native title legislation, whereby traditional owners can negotiate provisions to go in an agreement to protect sacred sites, the law does not mandate that those agreements include provisions about sacred sites and the Panel cannot confirm that they exist, or if they do, that they are adequate.
-Therefore, evidence of an agreement under the Land Rights Act or Native Title Act is not evidence that sacred sites will be protected.
+While there are strong legal mechanisms under the Land Rights Act and the Native Title Act, whereby traditional owners can negotiate provisions to be inserted into an agreement to protect sacred sites, the law does not mandate that those agreements include provisions about sacred sites and the Panel cannot confirm that they exist, or if they do, that they are adequate.98 Therefore, evidence of an agreement under the Land Rights Act or Native Title Act is not prima facie evidence that sacred sites will be protected, especially when such agreements are confidential.

-However, the Sacred Sites Act has been designed with the express purpose of protecting sacred sites on a case-by-case basis and the issuing of an Authority Certificate provides certainty that:
+The Sacred Sites Act has been designed with the express purpose of protecting sacred sites on a case-by-case basis, and the issuing of an Authority Certificate provides certainty that: